LeDuc to become 1st openly nonbinary US Winter Games athlete

 In fact, LeDuc initially came out as gay at the age of 18.

 It wasn’t until last year that the 31-year-old from Cedar Rapids, Iowa, came out as nonbinary.
-The term is used to describe a person who does not identify as exclusively male of female.
+The term is used to describe a person who does not identify as exclusively male or female.
 The Human Rights Campaign says it can also encompass agender, bigender, genderqueer and gender-fluid.

 “It’s incredibly important for young people who are nonbinary to see people similar to themselves competing at the highest level of sports, and being accepted for who they are,” said Rodrigo Heng-Lehtinen, the executive director for the National Center for Transgender Equality in Washington, D.C.